Modyo CLI

 The Modyo Command Line Interface (CLI) is a tool based on two fundamental principles: acceleration and integration.
 These principles are implemented through the get and push commands, respectively.

-• Store widgets in local repositories: Making it easier to manage widgets and collaborate with other developers.
+• Store widgets in local repositories: Making it easier to manage widgets and collaborate with other developers using version control systems.

-• Create a widget once and reuse it on multiple sites
+• **Widget reuse: ** Allows you to create a widget once and reuse it on multiple sites and occasions.

 # Installation

 To use the Modyo Command Line, you must first install it globally on your local machine.
-This will allow you to use the modyo-cli command, which allows you to initialize a project with some predefined front-end architectural decisions using the Modyo base template or with an experience from the Dynamic Framework catalog.
+This will enable the modyo-cli command, which allows you to initialize a project with some predefined front-end architectural decisions using the Modyo base template or with an experience from the Dynamic Framework (opens new window) catalog.

 $ npm i -g @modyo/cli #via npm